neogeek/neogeek.github.io/_posts/2019-01-01-creating-custom-packages-for-unity-2018.3.md

 permalink: /creating-custom-packages-for-unity-2018.3/
 ---

-> tl:dr - Check out <https://github.com/neogeek/unity-package-example> to see what is required for publishing a custom Unity Package using git.
+> **tl:dr** - Check out <https://github.com/neogeek/unity-package-example> to see what is required for publishing a custom Unity Package using git.

---

-**With the release of Unity 2018.3, the Unity Package Manager finally supports custom packages using git URLs!**
+With the release of Unity 2018.3, the Unity Package Manager finally supports custom packages using git URLs!

 There are just a few things needed to get a repo setup to be compatible with the package manager.

-> Note: All of the following steps are _required_.
-There are additional things you can add like documentation, tests and other properties to the `package.json` file as recommended by the [Package Validation Suite](https://docs.unity3d.com/Packages/com.unity.package-validation-suite@0.4/manual/index.html), which only works on local packages, not custom git installs.

 ## Setup